-Welcome to the Mt San Antonio College Child Development Complex, which also serves as the (Learning/Teaching) Laboratory School for the Child Development Department.
+Welcome to the Mt San Antonio College Child Development Complex, which houses the Child Development & Laboratory School - Bldgs.
+70-72 and the Child Development Department - Bldg 73.
 We provide high quality full and part day early childhood education services to the children of students, staff/faculty and community families.

 Our National Association for the Education of Young Children (NAEYC) accredited program serves children aged three months through five years and incorporates best practices and a developmentally appropriate curriculum for all children.

 After-school care for kindergarteners is available as well.

 As the Child Development Laboratory we welcome college students from multiple disciplines to observe and learn from and about children.

 The infant/toddler program serves children from 3 months to 3 years of age and consists of the following components:

 Small groups support high quality, quality interaction between caregiver and child.
 In small groups, children are more cooperative, more likely to engage in spontaneous verbalization, and more responsive to their peers.
 The infant/toddler program is staffed as follows:

 - Young Toddlers - 1 caregiver: 4 children

 - Older Toddlers - 1 caregiver: 6 - 7 children